sjbennett123/polarlarp/content/rules/rulebook.md

 \---

-Vorpal Coating 5
+**Vorpal Coating 5**

 Level Contact : 5
  Level Elixer :
  Level Gas :
  Duration: Indefinate

 Putting this contact gel on a weapon makes the weapon do 5 extra points of damage for a set number of hits.
-It comes in three variations: 1 hit Vorpal Coating, 3 hit Vorpal Coating, and 5 hit Vorpal Coating.
+It comes in three variations: 1 hit Vorpal Coating, 3 hit Vorpal Coating, and 5 hit Vorpal Coating